Mac Won't Connect to Wi-Fi? Here're 10 Fixes

 , and you will see Enable.
 Continue to run the command:csrutil disable

-. - Restart your Mac, and the SIP will be closed.
+. - Restart your Mac; SIP is now off.

 csrutil disable